centrahq/api-documentation/pages/06.plugins/09.centra-webhook/docs.md

 We only allow the Webhook notification to be posted to HTTP or HTTPS using the ports 80 and 443.

 You are allowed to set an Endpoint-secret to be able to validate that the webhooks are originating from Centra, you're also able to decide if we should validate your SSL-certificate or not.

+Other options:
+* `Max number of events per webhook call` defines how many separate Centra events can be packed into a single webhook.
+Default: 100
+* `Timeout in seconds` defines for how many seconds Centra will wait until timing out and giving up on sending each webhook
+* `Number of retries after failure` defines whether or not Centra should attempt to re-send webhooks after a timeout.
+Disabled by default

 ### Webhook versions